 Those who say the Stones lost their edge in the mid-70s frequently point to “Fool To Cry,” a syrupy, mawkish ballad where Jagger debuts his love-it-or-hate-it falsetto vocal technique.
 It was a radio staple for a few years, and I’m pretty sure it’s the first Rolling Stones song I heard as a pre-schooler, crackling over my older sister’s clock-radio.
 When I grew into my teens and got into the Stones for real, I was one of those “Fool To Cry” haters (“Gimme Shelter” or gimme death!) — until the song’s subtle charms finally wore me down.
 Or I just got old and sentimental.

-The album closes with another masterful riff-rocker, “Crazy Mama,” featuring a solid rhythm guitar from Jagger, a rare slide guitar piece from Richards, and even though he’s not credited in the album notes, it sure as hell sounds like a Woody solo on his custom Zemaitis guitar, and it would certainly be fitting — taking his place as the new Rolling Stone on the final track.
+The album closes with another masterful riff-rocker, “Crazy Mama,” featuring a solid rhythm guitar from Jagger, a rare slide guitar piece from Richards, and even though he’s not credited in the album notes, it sure as hell sounds like a Ronnie solo on his custom Zemaitis guitar, and it would certainly be fitting — taking his place as the new Rolling Stone on the final track.

 It’s time to break from the established, rock journalist-dictated mythology and give these albums a chance to be enjoyed on their own considerable merits.